-(1) Submit the Enrollment Confirmation Deposit no later than May 1st
+(1) Submit the Enrollment Confirmation Deposit

 Be Aware: Students are offered admission to a specific major.
 Once you enroll at Cal State LA, changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
 If you accept the offer of admission, you are indicating that you plan to pursue the major as stated in the admission offer.